 William D. Mason

-Bill Mason focuses on assisting the Firm’s public sector clients – including municipalities, counties, school districts and other governmental agencies.
+Bill Mason is Partner in Charge of the firm's Cleveland office.
+He focuses on assisting public sector clients, including municipalities, counties, school districts and other governmental agencies.
 Bill specializes in resolving issues on behalf of public law clients through creative and innovative thinking and has assisted municipalities with economic development projects.
 Additionally, Bill continues to serve as Receiver and Receiver’s Counsel in foreclosure and receivership actions.

 Bill served as Cuyahoga County Prosecuting Attorney from 1999 to 2012.
 Before taking office, he was the Law Director for the City of Parma in Northeast Ohio.
 He was previously an Assistant Prosecuting Attorney in the Cuyahoga County Prosecutor's Office.
 During his tenure as County Prosecutor, Bill served as President of the Ohio Prosecuting Attorneys Association.